 - E-Element Z-88 60% RGB Mechanical Keyboard

 - Cooler Master Devastator 3 Gaming Keyboard

 - DREVO Tyrfing V2 RGB Mechanical Gaming Keyboard

 1. Corsair K55 RGB Gaming Keyboard

-When you opt for a gaming keyboard from Corsair, you can rest easy knowing that you're getting a great value regardless of how much you spend.
+When you opt for a gaming keyboard from Corsair, you can rest easy knowing that you're getting great value regardless of how much you spend.
 The K55 is no different in that regard.
-The $50 price tag gets you a decently comfortable keyboard that offers some nice bells in whistles in terms of both quality of life and aesthetic purposes.
+The $50 price tag gets you a decently comfortable keyboard that offers some nice bells and whistles in terms of both quality of life and aesthetic purposes.